-Slough’s draft Climate Change Strategy and Action Plan
+Slough’s Climate Change Strategy and Action Plan

 In July 2019 Slough Borough Council declared a political motion on climate change.